liangxiaowei/liangxiaowei.github.io/data/markdown/eng-word-to.md

 -  As I have said, I do not propose `to` write an ode `to` dejection, but `to` brag as lustily as chanticleer in the morning, standing on his roost, if only `to` wake my neighbors up —— walden

-- When first I `to`ok up my abode in the woods, that is, began `to` spend my nights as well as days there, which, by accident, was on Independence Day, or the Fourth of July, 1845, my house was not finished for winter, but was merely a defence against the rain, without plastering or chimney, the walls being of rough, weather-stained boards, with wide chinks, which made it cool at night —— walden
+- When first I took up my abode in the woods, that is, began `to` spend my nights as well as days there, which, by accident, was on Independence Day, or the Fourth of July, 1845, my house was not finished for winter, but was merely a defence against the rain, without plastering or chimney, the walls being of rough, weather-stained boards, with wide chinks, which made it cool at night —— walden

--  To my imagination it retained throughout the day more or less of this auroral character, reminding me of a certain house on a mountain which I had visited a year before —— walden
+-  `To` my imagination it retained throughout the day more or less of this auroral character, reminding me of a certain house on a mountain which I had visited a year before —— walden

 -  This was an airy and unplastered cabin, fit `to` entertain a travelling god, and where a goddess might trail her garments —— walden